Attendance

 7. Students 18 years of age and older must have parent/guardian permission to sign out early from the Attendance Office.
 All other students must be signed out by an adult identified at their time of registration or by an appropriate written update.
 Failure to follow proper sign-out procedures will be considered skipping.

-1. Students arriving late to school must obtain a tardy pass from the Attendance Office.
+1. Students arriving late to school must check in the Attendance Office and obtain a tardy pass from the Attendance Office.
 All students late to first period must have a slip from attendance prior to being allowed to enter class.

-2. Failure to sign in and receive a pass when tardy to school will be regarded as skipping and result in disciplinary action.
+2. Failure to sign in and receive a pass when tardy to school will be considered as skipping and result in disciplinary action.

 3. Failure to serve teacher or administrative consequences for being tardy may result in further disciplinary action.